Wien-Aspern Airport: World War II

 During the Anschluss of 12 March 1938, the airfield was immediately converted for military use.
 The airfield was operated by the Luftwafte, and was heavily fortified with bunkers, blast walls, anti-air positions, and hangars.
 After April 1938, the Germans constructed 3 concrete hangars, a paved hangar apron, paved taxiways, new aprons, and new hangars.
 The airfield was equipped with a fully illuminated field, a searchlight, and a beam approach system.
 It became the main hub for flights to and from the Balkans.
 DLH workshops and permanent offices of the National Weather Service were based there.
 Infrastructure included 11 hangars, 4 large and 3 medium hardstands in the southwest corner, 1 large double-bay, 1 large, and 1 medium hardstands in the southeast corner.
 Facilities included separate workshop buildings, fire station, motor pool, and garages in the southwest corner, while there were station admin offices, flight control, dispensary, and canteens in the southern boundary behind the hangars.
 Station facilities included technical and administrative offices, officers’ quarters, barracks, messes, canteens, station HQ, and stores buildings.
 There also was a radio training school housed in wooden huts behind the southwestern hangars.
 Most of these facilities were built with brick.
 The centre of the airport was spared from bombing, as Allied bombers mainly targeted the Air Force base and the nearby refinery in Lobau.
-On 15 February, 1944, the Fifteenth Air Force bombed the airfield, leaving the landing area heavily crated and unserviceable by aircraft.
-From 3-5 April 1945, the infrastructure was demolished by the Germans and the airfield was evacuated as Soviet soldiers began surrounding the Vienna.
-The airfield was severely damaged from Allies bombing, and was captured by the Red Army in April 1945.
+On 15 February 1944, the Fifteenth Air Force bombed the airfield, leaving the landing area heavily cratered and unserviceable by aircraft.
+From 3–5 April 1945, the infrastructure was demolished by the Germans and the airfield was evacuated as Soviet soldiers began surrounding Vienna.
+The airfield was severely damaged by Allied bombing, and was captured by the Red Army in April 1945.

 Aerial photograph of Wien-Aspern Airport in August 1934.

 Units

-The following are the Luftwaffe units that were based in Wien-Aspern Airport from 1938 to 1945.
+The following are the Luftwaffe units that were based in Wien-Aspern Airport from 1938 to 1945: